Kerry Carpenter Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 24th in baseball in home runs allowed (149 total, 1.3 per game).
+- Red Sox pitchers combine to give up 153 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- In his last time out on Monday against the Kansas City Royals, the righty went 6 2/3 innings, giving up one earned run while surrendering six hits.
+- In his most recent time out on Tuesday against the Kansas City Royals, the right-hander tossed 3 1/3 innings, giving up three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.